SWSJChCh/multiplicativeControl/README.md

 ### Figure2.py
 `Figure2.py` simulates and analyzes optimal combination therapy for heterogeneous cell populations using drug synergies.
-It models the dynamics of non-proliferative and proliferative cells influenced by cisplatin and paclitaxel using coupled semi-linear ODEs.
-Optimal adminstration is then compared with administration at a constant rate, and the ratio of final cell counts are calculated in both regimes.
+It models the dynamics of non-proliferative and proliferative cervical cancer cells influenced by cisplatin and paclitaxel using coupled semi-linear ODEs.
+Optimal adminstration is then compared with administration at a constant rate, and the ratio of final cell counts are calculated as a metric of efficacy.

 #### Model Description
 The system is described by the following differential equations: